Control Catalog Guide

 Optional pointer to CCC or another control/threat catalog | Resolve imported capability and control IDs from the referenced catalog |

-applicability-categories |
+applicability-groups |

-List of categories (id, title, description) for when controls apply | Scope assessment requirements by context (e.g., production, CI/CD) so evaluators know when each requirement applies |
+List of groups (id, title, description) for when controls apply | Scope assessment requirements by context (e.g., production, CI/CD) so evaluators know when each requirement applies |

 Example (YAML):